 - Click the Computers (1) menu at the top of the console and select the group in the computer tree that the computer(s) to scan belong to. - Use the checkboxes (3) to select the computers that will receive the task.
-An action bar (2) will be immediately displayed at the top of the window. - Click the 🔟 icon to create an immediate scan and disinfection task.
+An action bar (2) will be immediately displayed at the top of the window. - Click one of the following icons: - Scan now Q: Lets you create a scan task which will be run immediately on the selected computers. - Schedule scan : takes you to the Tasks area.
+The task template will be partially populated: the Recipients field will display the computers selected in the computer tree.
+Fill in the remaining options as explained in section "Creating a task from the Tasks area" on page 599.